kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/04-webpack-automation.md

 });
 ```

-* Before Webpack knew where our `webpack.config.js` file was
+* Before, when we were just working with webpack, Webpack knew where our `webpack.config.js` file was
     - Inside Gulp we have to explicitly tell **Webpack** where that file is
     - `webpack(require('../../webpack.config.js'));`
 * We provide a second argument that is just an anonymous function that will run when `webpack` completes (this is a **callback** function)